 Do not locate vegetated filter strips in soils with high clay content that have limited infiltration or in soils that cannot sustain grass cover.

-The filter strip cannot extend more than 50 feet into a Buffer Zone to a wetland resource area.
+The filter strip cannot extend more than 50 feet into a Buffer Zone to a wetland Resource Area.

 The contributing drainage area to a vegetated filter strip is limited to one acre of less.

 Design vegetated filter strips with slopes between 2 and 6 percent.
 Steeper slopes tend to create concentrated flows.
-Flatter slopes can cause ponding and create mosquito-breeding habitat.
+Flatter slopes may cause ponding and create mosquito-breeding habitat.

 Design the top and toe of the slope to be as flat as possible.
 Use a level spreader at the top of the slope to evenly distribute overland flows or concentrated runoff across the entire length of the filter strip.
 Many variations of level spreader designs may be used including level trenches, curbing and concrete weirs.
 The key to any level spreader design is creating a continuous overflow elevation along the entire width of the filter strip.

+Include an impermeable liner and underdrain for discharges from Land Use with Higher Potential Pollutant Loads and for discharges within Zone IIs and Interim Wellhead Protection Areas; for discharges near or to other critical areas or in soils with rapid infiltration rates greater than 2.4 inches per hour.

-Velocity dissipation (e.g. by using riprap) may be required for concentrated flows.
+Velocity dissipation (e.g., by using riprap) may be required for concentrated flows.

 Design the filter strip to drain within 24 hours after a storm.
 The design flow depth must not exceed 0.5 inches.

-To recieve TSS removal credit, make the filter strip at least 25 feet long and generally as wide as the area draining to the strip.
+To receive TSS removal credit, make the filter strip at least 25 feet long and generally as wide as the area draining to the strip.
 To prevent high-velocity concentrated flows, the length of the flow path must be limited to 75 feet if the filter strip handles runoff from impervious surfaces, and 150 feet if the filter strip handles runoff from pervious surfaces.
 The minimum width of the filter strip must be 20% of the length of the flow path or 8 feet, whichever is greater.

-To prevent groundwater contamination, the filter strip must be constructed at least 2 feet above seasonal high groundwater and 2 to 4 feet above bedrock.
+To minimize groundwater contamination and optimize hydraulic performance, the filter strip must be constructed at least 2 feet above seasonal high groundwater and 2 to 4 feet above bedrock.
 The filter strip must be planted with grasses that are relatively salt-tolerant.
 Select grasses to withstand high flow velocities under wet weather conditions.

-A vegetated filter strip may be used as a qualifying pervious area for purposes of the LID Site Design Credits for disconnecting rooftop and nonroof top runoff.
+A vegetated filter strip may be used as a qualifying pervious area for the LID Site Design Credits for disconnecting rooftop and non-roof top runoff.
+If designing the vegetated filter strip for pretreatment to a bioretention area/rain garden, see the “Bioretention Areas” section of this Appendix.

 Construction

-Proper grading is essential to establish sheet flow from the level spreader and throughout the filter strip.
+Proper grading is essential to establish sheet flow from the level spreader and throughout filter strip.

 Implement soil stabilization measures until permanent vegetation is established.